civilKaos82/student-roster-db-from-schema-challenge/README.md

 ```
 *Figure 3*.
 Code to configure the database connection

-The file `student_db.rb` establishes a connection with our database on configures how records are returned (see Figure 3).
+The file `config.rb` establishes a connection with our database on configures how records are returned (see Figure 3).
 We're creating a global variable, `$db` and assigning in the value of a `SQLite3::Database` object; the argument we pass to `.new` is the name of the database file we want to connect to.

 Our interactions with the database will be handled by this database object.
 For example, when our `Student` class needs to retrieve data from the database, the class will tell this database object to run a specific SQL query and then work with the results.